-I am fortunate to be able to recruit some amazing positions for companies in science, health and technology.
-Companies that are developing new drugs and devices, or companies supporting those that are.
+I am fortunate to be able to recruit some fantastic positions for companies in science, health and technology.
+Companies developing new drugs and devices, or companies supporting those that are.

-Overall, I see that things are picking up in the health and technology sector as far as new positions go, which is great, but it’s sad and frustrating that many candidates are still letting themselves down in regard to representing themselves appropriately, or not seeking GOOD advice.
+Overall, things are picking up in the health and technology sector as far as new positions go, which is excellent.
+However, it’s sad and frustrating that many candidates still let themselves down regarding representing themselves appropriately or not seeking GOOD advice.

-I thought this month I would highlight a few examples of what I heard a number of times recently from candidates and reflect on them so that you can think about them in your job search.
+This month, I will highlight a few examples of what I heard several times recently from candidates and reflect on them so that you can think about them in your job search.

-‘But I was told a CV should only be 2 pages‘
+‘But I was told a CV should only be two pages. ‘

-If the client asks for it then yes.
-But if not, do you have enough room to actually articulate your expertise and get the right key words in there to be deemed suitable in 2 pages?
-3-5 pages is still fine.
+If the client asks for it, then yes.
+But if not, do you have enough room to articulate your expertise and get the right keywords to be deemed suitable in 2 pages?
+3-5 pages is still acceptable.

-3-5 pages is accepted for resumes and for academics an additional appendix with your publications and other academic successes is still absolutely fine.
+3-5 pages are accepted for resumes, and for academics, an additional appendix with your publications and other academic successes is still fine.

 A board CV would be an exception and should be only 2-3 pages.
-However, that is different to an executive or normal CV and needs to be also articulated differently.
+However, that differs from an executive or normal CV and needs to be articulated differently.

 ‘‘I was told I don’t need a cover letter anymore.’